-All students will undergo an annual review of their progress with their faculty advisors and the PhD Program Lead and/or Director of Graduate Programs each spring semester enrolled in the PhD program.
+All students will undergo an annual review of their progress with their faculty advisors and the PhD Program Lead and/or Associate Dean for Research and Graduate Studies each spring semester enrolled in the PhD program.
 The annual review is designed for the student to update their advisors on their course and dissertation progress.
 The review also allows for problem solving, should that be necessary.
 Reviews are discussions designed to ensure the success of students in the program.